 ALEHM serve as a key link between members and organisations such as:

-Universities: Middlesex University and London Metropolitan University.
+Universities: Middlesex University, University of the West of England and London Metropolitan University.